-Prolactinoma is a condition in which a usually noncancerous tumor (adenoma) of the pituitary gland in your brain overproduces the hormone prolactin.
-The major effect of increased prolactin is a decrease in levels of some sex hormones — estrogen in women and testosterone in men.
+Prolactinoma is a condition in which a noncancerous tumor (adenoma) of the pituitary gland in your brain overproduces the hormone prolactin.
+The major effect is decreased levels of some sex hormones — estrogen in women and testosterone in men.

 Although prolactinoma isn't life-threatening, it can impair your vision, cause infertility and produce other effects.
-Prolactinoma is one of several types of tumors that can develop in your pituitary gland.
+Prolactinoma is the most common type of hormone-producing tumor that can develop in your pituitary gland.

 - Melmed S, et al. Diagnosis and treatment of hyperprolactinemia: An Endocrine Society clinical practice guideline.
 The Journal of Clinical Endocrinology & Metabolism.
 2011;96:273.

 - Kars M, et al. Update in prolactinomas.
 The Netherlands Journal of Medicine.
 2010;68:104.

 - Snyder PJ.
 Clinical manifestations and evaluation of hyperprolactinemia. http://www.uptodate.com/home.
 Accessed Feb.
 10, 2015.

 - Snyder PJ.
 Treatment of hyperprolactinemia due to lactotroph adenoma and other causes. http://www.uptodate.com/home.
 Accessed Feb.
 10, 2015.